There are a couple of industry-standard recommendations we would make for artwork printing on corrugated materials:

 - Choose a font that is 10 points or larger to ensure high-quality results (too small and the words may appear fuzzy or not be visible in the final print).

-- If you are using light or knockout fonts on a dark background, embolden the font.
-Inks bleed a bit and the optical illusion of the dark background both make the text appear smaller and can make it "disappear."
+- If you are using light-colored or knockout-white text on a dark background, use bold/thick-lettered fonts as much as possible.
+Inks bleed a bit and the optical illusion of the dark background can make the text appear smaller and can even make it "disappear" altogether.
 The same applies to any intricate line art or fine detailing.

 For line art: